harumuki/thorsten-hans.com/_posts/2015-05-07-setting-up-iterm2-with-oh-my-zsh-and-powerline-on-osx.md

 unsplash_user_name: Fabian Grohs
 ---

-When people ask me why I’m using a Mac instead of a Windows device for doing all my stuff, I always end up with a single but significant reason: **I have a real shell!** Most hardcore Windows fans are answering to this comment: *"Well there is PowerShell" or: "Hey we have Cygwin"* but to be honest, those are no alternatives to a real shell 🙂
+When people ask me why I'm using a Mac instead of a Windows device for doing all my stuff, I always end up with a single but significant reason: **I have a real shell!** Most hardcore Windows fans are answering to this comment: *"Well there is PowerShell" or: "Hey we have Cygwin"* but to be honest, those are no alternatives to a real shell 🙂

-A few people asked me over the time which configuration/theme and stuff I use within my terminal and because I’ve to set up a new device in these days (a stunning brand new 13” MBP Retina with ForceTouch)
+A few people asked me over the time which configuration/theme and stuff I use within my terminal and because I've to set up a new device in these days (a stunning brand new 13” MBP Retina with ForceTouch)

 {% include image-caption.html imageurl="/assets/images/posts/2015/zsh-powerline-shell-iterm.jpg"
 title="That feeling when unboxing a new MacBook Pro" caption="That feeling when unboxing a new MacBook Pro" %}

-I’ll use the chance to explain my setup a bit…
+I'll use the chance to explain my setup a bit…

 ## iTerm2

-[iTerm2](https://www.iterm2.com/index.html){:target="_blank"} is an alternative to Apple’s OOB Terminal App.
+[iTerm2](https://www.iterm2.com/index.html){:target="_blank"} is an alternative to Apple's OOB Terminal App.
 Both can be installed side by side.
 So no worry, you will not break anything when installing it.

 Either you can download iTerm2 from [here](https://www.iterm2.com/downloads.html){:target="_blank"} or you can install it using **homebrew** by executing